Kim Do-yeon (singer): 2016–2017: Produce 101 and I.O.I

-2017–present: Weki Meki and WJMK
+2017–2021: Weki Meki and WJMK

 After the official disbandment of I.O.I on January 29, 2017, Choi and Kim traveled to the United States to film their reality show, Dodaeng's Diary in LA which aired on TVING.
 Doyeon was cast in the web series, Idol Fever.
 Doyeon made her debut as a member of Weki Meki on August 8, 2017, with the release of the single "I Don't Like Your Girlfriend" and the six-track EP Weme.
 Doyeon was featured in LONG:D's single, "All Night", released on December 14, 2017.

 In February 2018, Kim made her acting debut after getting cast in a drama titled Short in which she played a supporting role.
 On May 2, 2018, Starship Entertainment and Fantagio collaborated to form a special four-member unit named WJMK, consisting of members of their respective girl groups Cosmic Girls and Weki Meki.
 Choi and Kim, together with Seola and Luda of Cosmic Girls, released the single "Strong" on June 1, 2018, along with its accompanying music video.
 Kim was part of the cast of Shoot-out Mart War alongside Cha Eun-woo, Park Soo-ah and many more.
 In July, Kim joined the cast of the SBS reality show Law of the Jungle in Last Indian Ocean.
 Doyeon made a cameo appearance on the JTBC romantic comedy drama, Be Melodramatic.
 Kim starred in the web drama Pop Out Boy! in 2020.
 The same year, she starred in Single and Ready to Mingle alongside Choi Yoo-jung.

 On May 4, 2021, Kim Do-yeon and the members of I.O.I celebrated their 5th debut anniversary with a reunion live stream show called "Yes, I Love It!".
 The same year, Kim participated in the drama My Roommate Is a Gumiho which aired on tvN.
 Kim appeared in the tvN drama Jirisan as the teenager version of Jun Ji-hyun's character.
-Kim also appeared in the SBS drama One the Woman as the younger counterpart of Honey Lee.
+Kim also appeared in the SBS drama One the Woman as the younger counterpart of Lee Hanee.